 The Aiper Seagull SE will only leave you with more cleaning to do in your pool when compared to other top robotic pool cleaners.
 As the cleaner left behind a ton of leaves and debris after a few cleaning cycles, we were not too impressed with the cleaning coverage.

-It also still does not come with an onboard navigation system, so I don't know how good of a job it will really do in your pool.
 When I watched it in my pool, it tended to clean in a random path, missing some spots entirely.
 In addition to this, it still only has two small static brushes, which may be an improvement over the one on previous models, but they still do not actively scrub away debris or algae.

 So despite its sleek new design, it has many of the same issues.
 Just like the other Aiper models, it really doesn't cover your pool, so I have to give it a 1.5/5 in pool coverage.